 The Graduate School requires that the dissertation prospectus be approved in a formal meeting of the Advisory Committee and the student (Graduate Bulletin).
 The members of the Advisory Committee must sign the Dissertation Prospectus Approval form, available from the Degree Program Assistant.
 That form, along with a copy of the approved prospectus, must be submitted to the Graduate Coordinator and retained in the student’s file.

 The dissertation project is the culmination of the student's graduate program.
 The dissertation constitutes an original and independent research project undertaken by the student with the advice of the Major Professor and Advisory Committee.
 It is expected that the dissertation will advance knowledge in the field by addressing a new issue or by clarifying or successfully reinterpreting an existing sociological problem.
 All methods of research employed in sociology, including experimental, historical, survey, qualitative, and theoretical methods are considered potentially viable for purposes of the dissertation project.

-The final step in the graduate training program in Sociology is the Oral Defense of the dissertation before the Advisory Committee.
+The final step in the graduate training program in Sociology is the oral defense of the dissertation before the Advisory Committee.
 The Graduate School requires a dissertation defense announcement from the Graduate Coordinator at least two weeks prior to the dissertation defense.
 To ensure that the student benefits from the knowledge and experience of all members of the Advisory Committee, the candidate should submit a draft of the dissertation to each member and the committee members must have three weeks to read and evaluate the completed dissertation.
 The Graduate School requires the Dissertation and Final Examination Approval form signed by all members of the Advisory Committee with no more than one dissenting vote.
 All members of the Advisory Committee must be present for the entire defense (Graduate Bulletin).